Never Flinch

 Never Flinch is a crime novel by American author Stephen King.
 The book was published on May 27, 2025, by Scribner.
-The story follows recurring character Holly Gibney, who also appeared in Mr. Mercedes (2014), Finders Keepers (2015), End of Watch (2016), The Outsider (2018), If It Bleeds (2020), and Holly (2023).
+The story follows recurring character Holly Gibney, who previously appeared in Mr. Mercedes (2014), Finders Keepers (2015), End of Watch (2016), The Outsider (2018), If It Bleeds (2020), and Holly (2023).
 The book was announced on November 18, 2024, with an excerpt published in Entertainment Weekly.

 Premise

 Holly Gibney assists a detective in uncovering a vigilante threatening retribution.
 Meanwhile, a celebrity feminist activist is being pursued by a stalker and Holly signs on as her bodyguard.

 An unknown assailant begins plotting the murders of 14 people.

 The story revolves around a killer who sends a letter to the police, threatening to kill thirteen innocents and one guilty person as retribution for the death of an innocent man in prison.
 Simultaneously, Holly Gibney is hired to protect a feminist activist, Kate McKay, who is facing threats from an anti-abortion activist.